ygraigarw/STM-E/README.md

 # STM-E
 STM-E (space-time maxima and exposure) model

-This repository accompanies the article
+This repository accompanies the following article

 Article